-Prerequisites: One survey course (ENG 1210, 1220, 1230, 1240, 1250, or 1270) completed.
+Prerequisites: One survey course (ENG 12XX or 1800) completed.
 While in rare cases ENG 3020 may be taken concurrently with ENG 1900, it is strongly recommended that ENG 1900 be completed first.
 Not recommended for first-year students.
-Non-majors and non-minors need the permission of the instructor.

 ENG 3100 - Introduction to African-American Studies